One Version service updates overview

 The following set of topics provide information that is related to service updates for Microsoft Dynamics 365 for Finance and Operations version 8.1 (October 2018) and later.
 This is applicable for cloud releases only.

-- Standard and First release service updates – This topic provides information about the release cadence and release process.
+- Service update availability – This topic provides information about the release cadence and release process.

 - Software lifecycle policy and cloud releases – This topic provides information about the service updates, availability, and end of service.

 - One Version service updates FAQ – This topic answers questions about the update process, tools, planning, and Retail service updates.

 The experience for service updates consists of four distinct steps:

 The rest of this topic describes each step and provides links to related topics.

 Customers can select a maintenance window, based on their business constraints.
 In Microsoft Dynamics Lifecycle Services (LCS), use the fields in the Production environment update cadence section on the Update settings tab of the Project settings page, as shown in the following image.
 A calendar of upcoming updates is available to help you plan ahead.